 I seasoned this turkey with the seasoning oil from my kick-ass chicken recipe (which is a very popular reader favorite).
 What I love most about the seasoning is that you can use any dried herbs and spices you have in your kitchen and it will be delicious.

-- Fresh herbs, onion and garlic.
+• Fresh herbs, onion and garlic.
 To make a delicious pan sauce from the turkey drippings, I add onion, a whole garlic bulb and fresh rosemary and thyme to the roasting pan.
+Feel free to add carrots and celery too.

 How to spatchcock a turkey

 Place the turkey on a large cutting board in front of you, breast-side down.
-With a very sharp pair of kitchen shears or a sharp knife, cut up the side of the backbone on both sides.
-Remove the bone and set aside.
-Turn the turkey over then flatten with the palm of your hand until you hear the rib bone crack.
+With a very sharp pair of kitchen shears or a sharp knife, cut up the side of the backbone on both sides then remove the bone and set aside.
+Turn the turkey over then flatten with the palm of your hand until you hear the rib bone/breastbone crack.
 Tuck the wings behind the breast to avoid burning then continue seasoning and roasting.

 How to roast a turkey